JunghwanRo/TODO_manager/README.md

 ---

-Thank you for using the Simple Task Management Program.
+Thank you for using the TODO Management Program.
 If you have any questions, suggestions, or issues, please open an issue in the repository.
 ```
 ```